 Firstpost asked one of the participants, after her presentation, whether her recommendations would make an impact given the larger system in place and if the system should be challenged.
-“They may not but we have to work within the system,” was her response Globeinform.
+“They may not, but we have to work within the system,” was her response Globeinform.

-Have we got tuned to not question the system?
+Have we got tuned not to question the system?
 What then of the ‘critical inquiry’ within Environment Education?
 Are we unwilling to question our lifestyles as we fear the inconvenience it will bring upon us?
-After all that we have brought upon the planet do we expect an easy way out?
+After all that we have brought upon the planet, do we expect an easy way out?
 Nothing comes for free, surely not a better future.

 READ ALSO :

 - The answer to India’s transformation lies in its education system: Javadekar

 - Galaxy Note 7 fiasco: What next for Samsung in India?

 - India’s Largest Travel Booking Platforms MakeMyTrip, ibibo Merge